 Injecting some extra fun into your Bodrum vacation through some good shopping.
 The resort town has everything and caters to budgets of all sizes.
-But, if you want to shop designers, then Yakimaz’s marina has you covered.
-The complex features a dozen or so shops selling designer clothing and items from the world’s popular brands.
+But, if you want to shop designers, Yakimaz’s marina has you covered.
+The complex features a dozen shops selling designer clothing and items from famous brands.

 The town’s Bazaar also provides a relatively modern shopping experience with proper shops rather than stalls.
 Here, you can buy textiles, beachwear, and hand-crafted items like pottery and wood figurines.
 However, if you are looking for a more traditional Turkish shopping experience with haggling and bargaining, the stalls of the Old Town will give you a bit of that.

 Bodrum’s marina is a sight in itself.
 It may be loosely described as ‘where yachts come to moor,’ but some of the yachts here are incredible.
 It’s also become the center of marine tourism in the area.
 Tourists on various cruise tours of the Aegean often dock here at the start or during their travels along the coast.

 So, there is a strong chance you’ll use one of these vessels if you decide to go on a half-day, day, or multiple-day voyage of the Aegean.

 If you don’t mind a little hiking expedition, you’ll love your trip up the peninsula’s spine to the ruins of Pedasa.
 These are the remains of ancient Carian settlements that date between the 11th and 6th centuries BCE.
 Recent excavations of the ruins have also uncovered what is thought to be a temple dedicated to Athena.